hadley/adv-r/Computing-on-the-language.md

 ### Non-standard evaluation in substitute

-One application of this principle is to make a version of `substitute` that evaluates its first argument.
+One application of this idea is to make a version of `substitute` that evaluates its first argument (i.e. a version that uses standard evaluation).
 Note the following example:

 ```R
 x <- quote(a + b)